rmarsigli/strudel-live-code/docs/configuration.md

 ## Environment Variables

-Strudel Live Code uses environment variables to configure both the server and client.
+Strudel Studio uses environment variables to configure both the server and client.

 ### Setup